lluppesms/DadABase.MCP/README.md

 # Dad Joke - Model Context Protocol (MCP) Server

+> NOTE: This is under development and not yet ready for use.
+Contact me for more information!

 ## Overview

 This is a Model Context Protocol (MCP) server implementation built with .NET 9.0.
 The MCP server provides a communication protocol for facilitating interactions between various components in a model-driven system.
 This implementation demonstrates how to set up a basic MCP server with custom tools and services.